vishwakarma09/ChatScript/WIKI/ChatScript-Debugging-Manual.md

 ### `:userfacts`
 This prints out the current facts stored with the user.

+### `:quotelines`
+This takes a filename as argument, reads the lines and rewrites them to TMP/tmp.txt with double quotes around them.
+Useful for converting multiple word values into quoted ones for concepts.

 ### `:allfacts`
 This dumps a list of all the facts (including system facts) into the file `TMP/facts.txt`.